 Before you can access the features of MyAnimalScience you first need to create an account.
-Click on the MyAnimalScience: sign in or register button in the top-right hand corner of the search box as shown below:
+Click on the MyAnimalScience button in the top-right hand corner of the search box as shown below:

-This will direct you to the sign-in page as shown below.
+This will direct you to a list of the searches you have conducting during the current session.
+Click the Sign in or register link to be taken to the the sign-in page as shown below.
 The right hand side of the page allows new users to register an account.
 The left hand side of the page allows users already registered to sign in.
 Once registered, fill in your unique credentials to sign-in.